maxgio92/yap/README.md

 and made available to userspace, alongside the stack traces.

-In userspace symbolization is made with frame instruction pointer addresses read from the map.
+In userspace symbolization is made with frame instruction pointer addresses and the ELF symbol table.

-Finally the information is extracted as percentage of profile time a stack trace has been executing.
+Finally, the information is extracted as percentage of profile time a stack trace has been executing.

 ## Current limitations